This is the best ever keto spice cake, full of fall spices while super-moist and delicious! Topped with a dreamy sugar-free cream cheese frosting.

 Cinnamon has been prized as a spice for thousands of years.
 In ancient times, it was highly prized and valuable.
-In fact, it was considered worthy for the gods.
+In fact, it was considered worthy of the gods.
 There’s an inscription on the temple of Apollo at Miletus, an ancient Greek city on the western side of Turkey, which records the gifts of cinnamon and cassia.

 What is allspice?
 Actually, allspice is not a mix of nutmeg, cloves, juniper, and others as many people believe.
 In actuality, it’s a berry, picked before it’s ripe from a tree (the Pimenta dioica).
 It’s found in southern Mexico, Central America, and other warm climates.